LucaGiangregorio93/warehouse/README.md

 ```

 This will process the raw data, generate structured outputs, and store them in the `output` folder.
 The resulting output files are available for download below.

+### Code Structure

+- **`mainstream`**: The core processing stream.
+Running `run_everything.do` from this folder will execute all scripts required to clean and transform the data.
+- **`dashboards`**: Scripts dedicated to cleaning, estimating, and arranging data from specific sources.
+- **`raw_data`**: Contains unprocessed data used as input.
+This folder is currently available on demand, since it is approximately 70 Gb.

 ## The Data Warehouse (v1.2)